 - Getting started with Kotlin in 2 minutes – here

-We are Perfomatix.
-We specialize in building highly scalable APIs and Mobile apps and we also have strong expertise in IoT apps, Virtual Reality apps, and Augmented Reality apps.
+We are Perfomatix, one of the top mobile app development companies.
+We provide mobile app development services in building highly scalable android and iOS apps, and APIs.
+We also have strong expertise in IoT apps, Virtual Reality apps, and Augmented Reality apps.
 Get in touch with us to find out how we can help in shaping your disruptive idea into a prototype, MVP and finally into a killer product.
-Visit our success stories section to find out more about some of the startups which made it big for us.
+Visit our success stories section to find out more about some of the startups which made it big with us.